 The consumer world is evolving at a faster than ever pace, and consumers are leading the change.
 With so many options, customers expect experiences, not just products.
-This means that in order to make money, many business strategies and metrics need to shift according to what experience customers want.
+This means that in order to make money, business strategies and metrics need to shift according to what experience customers want.

 For years, businesses have focused on ROI (return on investment).
 ROI is a performance measure used to evaluate the efficiency of an investment.
 Relative to what was spent, how much money was made?
 The goal is to have a high ROI: maximum return for minimal investment.